Fraud Blocker

 Comparison of Noise Reduction Capabilities Among Different Glazing Types

-Glazing Type Noise Reduction Capability Energy Efficiency
+Glazing Type Noise Reduction Energy Efficiency

-Single Glazing Low Poor
+Single glazing Low Poor

-Double Glazing Moderate Good
+Double glazing Moderate Good

-Triple Glazing High Excellent
+Triple glazing High Excellent

 Real-World Examples of Noise Reduction in Homes